-If you’re looking to create your own website, finding the best website builder for you can save you precious time and money.
+If you’re looking to create your own website, finding one of the best website builders can save you precious time and money.
 Luckily, there are many quick and simple solutions out there that let you create your own site without needing to code.

 Format is aimed at photographers looking to put together an online portfolio, gallery, or store.
 As well as tools to help you build a professional photography website, it offers solutions for running an online photography business, plus cloud storage to protect your work.

-In this Format review, we’ll go through the ins and outs of this website builder to help you determine if it’s right for you.
+In this Format review, we’ll go through the ins and outs of this website builder to help you determine if it’s right for you, and if it's one of the best website builders for photographers.

 Format: Plans and pricing